Home » Articles » Best practices in crafting an excellent call center script

 You will sometimes encounter an irate customer in an actual call.
 When canned upbeat responses don’t work, try to win back their trust by apologizing first.

 Offer sincere apologies and understanding regarding their situation.
 Make sure to follow this with the assurance of helping them with their concerns.
-Nothing will make them more satisfied than making sure you act on their issues quickly.
+Nothing will satisfy them more than ensuring you act on their issues quickly.

 Leave room for flexibility